mcastellin/yt-docker-tricks-examples/README.md

-# entrypoint-vs-cmd-examples
+# YT Docker Tips & Tricks Examples

-A repository to store examples of typical use cases for the ENTRYPOINT keyword in Dockerfiles
+This repository contains all example projects for my YouTube videos of the **Docker Development Tips & Tricks** serie.